Skip to main content Skip to page footer

 The Factual phase is divided in two parts.

-Stage 1 of the Commission’s fact-finding phase corresponds to paragraphs (a)(i)(A) and (a)(i)(B) of the Commission’s Terms of Reference.
+The first part of the Commission’s factual phase corresponded to paragraphs (a)(i)(A) and (a)(i)(B) of the Commission’s Terms of Reference

-In Stage 1, the Commission will examine and assess the interference by China, Russia and other foreign states or non-state actors, including any potential impacts, to confirm the integrity of, and any impacts on the 2019 and 2021 federal elections.
+During the first part of the factual phase of the Commission’s work, the Commission examined and assessed the interference by China, Russia and other foreign states or non-state actors, including any potential impacts, on the 2019 and 2021 federal elections.

-The Commission will also examine and assess the flow of information to senior decision-makers, including elected officials, and between the Security and Intelligence Threats to Elections Task Force and the Critical Election Incident Public Protocol panel during the election periods that led up to the 2019 and 2021 federal elections, and actions taken in response.
+The Commission also examined and assessed the flow of information to senior decision-makers, including elected officials, and between the Security and Intelligence Threats to Elections (SITE) Task Force and the Critical Election Incident Public Protocol panel during the election periods that led up to the 2019 and 2021 federal elections, and actions taken in response.

-Stage 2 of the Commission’s fact-finding phase corresponds to paragraphs (a)(i)(C) of the Commission’s Terms of Reference.
+The second part of the Commission’s factual phase corresponds to paragraphs (a)(i)(C) of the Commission’s Terms of Reference.

-In Stage 2, the Commission will examine and assess the capacity of relevant federal departments, agencies, institutional structures and governance processes to permit the Government of Canada to detect, deter and counter any form of foreign interference directly or indirectly targeting Canada’s democratic processes.
+In this second part of the Factual phase, the Commission will examine and assess the capacity of relevant federal departments, agencies, institutional structures and governance processes to permit the Government of Canada to detect, deter and counter any form of foreign interference directly or indirectly targeting Canada’s democratic processes.
+This work will include a further examination of certain facts and events addressed in the Stage 1 hearings.

 The Policy Phase of the Commission’s work corresponds to paragraph (a)(i)(E) of the Commission’s Terms of Reference.
 In the Policy Phase, the Commission will consider means for better protecting federal democratic processes from foreign interference, with a view to making recommendations.

-The Policy Phase will include public hearings, likely in the fall of 2024, at which the Commission will hear from various experts.
-Dates for these hearings will be announced at a later date.
+The Policy Phase will include public hearings, from October 21 to October 25, 2024, at which the Commission will hear from various experts.

 The Parties are individuals and groups with the most direct and substantial interest in the subject matter of the Inquiry and/or who can only make a necessary contribution to the work of the Commission through the exercise of full participatory rights.